-MED237 - Fundamentals of Electronic Health Records
+MED237 - Fundamentals of Electronic Health Records 3.0 semester credits

 Fundamentals of Electronic Health Records provides students with essential principles and concepts that focus on Electronic Health Records "EHR" through a technology-based representation of a medical facility.
 Students will be introduced to the overall flow of medical information, fundamental computer operations, privacy requirements, patient interaction, registration, and billing.